nmeum/saneterm/README.md

 CLI-based editors (e.g. [ed][wikipedia ed]) or network protocols tunneled over SSH connections (e.g.  [Emacs Tramp Mode][emacs tramp mode]).

+**Q:** How do I use pagers (e.g. `less(1)`) without support for TUIs?

+**A:** With `saneterm` pagers are not needed as paging functionality is implemented in the terminal emulator itself.
+For this reason, `saneterm` offers a scrollback buffer in which autoscrolling can be configured using the Gtk context menu.
+Furthermore, word wrapping can also be disabled using the same mechanism.
+Additional pager-like features (e.g. searching for a string in the buffer) are planned.

 **Q:** Why is this written in Python and not X?

 **A:** This software is presently just a silly prototype, Python is good